-7.3.2.2 Pixel List
+7.3.2.2 Pixel List FITS File

 The primary data unit in the FITS file is a 2-D calibrated reconstructed histogram image consisting of a 1024x32 array of 32-bit floating-point numbers.
 The units of the histogram image are photons/s/cm2.
 The first data extension in the FITS file is a 1024x32 array of 32-bit floating numbers containing the uncertainty in the reconstructed histogram image.
 The second data extension is a 1024x32 element array containing the wavelength for each pixel in the reconstructed histogram image.
 The third data extension contains a binary table of 5 columns and rows for each photon event.
-The five columns are the X (spectral) position of each photon event, the five columns are the X (spectral) position of each photon event, the cumulative number of elapsed time hack intervals (starting from 0 at the beginning of the file), and the deadtime correction factor events occurring during the time hack in question.
+The five columns are: the X (spectral) position of each photon event, the Y (spatial) position of the photon event, the wavelength of the photon event, the cumulative number of elapsed time hack intervals (starting from 0 at the beginning of the file), and the deadtime correction factor events occurring during the time hack in question.
 The temporal resolution of this pixel list data set is determined by the hack rate used for the pixel list acquisition.
 The length of this vector is variable depending on the source flux and the hack rate.
 The fifth data extension contains the binary housekeeping table.

-FITS File Data Units Description Primary Data Unit (PDU) Reconstructed Calibrated Histogram image (photons/sec/cm 2) Extension #1 Uncertainties in reconstructed histogram data values Extension #2 Wavelength Image (Angstroms) Extension #3 Binary Pixel List Table (X , Y , wavelength, time hack #, MET) Extension #4 Count rate vector from pixel list data (sampled at time hack rate) Extension #5 Binary Housekeeping Table
+FITS File Data UnitsDescriptionPrimary Data Unit (PDU)Reconstructed Calibrated Histogram image (photons/sec/cm2)Extension #1Uncertainties in reconstructed histogram data valuesExtension #2Wavelength Image (Angstroms)Extension #3Binary Pixel List Table (X, Y, wavelength, time hack #, MET)Extension #4Count rate vector from pixel list data (sampled at time hack rate)Extension #5Binary Housekeeping Table

-Table 7-8: ALICE Calibrated FITS File Data Units: Pixel List
+Table 7-9: ALICE Level 2 Calibrated FITS File Data Units: Pixel List